 Though the management of the EFSI is delegated to the European Investment Bank, the Commission retains a vital role in regulating the working of the Fund, with a central role laid out for DG ECFIN in this respect.
-In particular, the DG is responsible, in the current period, for the following four key
+In particular, the DG is responsible, in the current period, for the following four key actions to increase financing for entrepreneurs through the EFSI: (i) mobilising €100 billion of investment under the European Fund for Strategic Investments; (ii) finalising the EFSI Equity Window; (iii) providing technical assistance for project promoters supporting investment in the EU; and (iv) providing visibility to potential investment projects in the EU through the European Investment Project Portal.

-&lt;sup>201 European Commission, 2016v, p.
+$^{201}\,\mbox{European}$ Commission, 2016v, p.
 4.

 &lt;sup>204 Art.
 3 of the Regulation of the European Parliament and of the Council 2015/1017/EU (hereinafter 'EFSI Regulation').

-&lt;sup>205 Para.
+Para.
 (13) of the EFSI Regulation.